pouspous2000/ProjetEcurie_TFE2023_Front/README.md

 ## Configure commit hooks

 As we want to ensure a certain consistency in the code, we start by configuring pre-commit hooks for
-- eslint
 - prettier
 - test with jest